$\delta$-Forms on Lubin--Tate Space: -Forms on Non-Archimedean Spaces

 \subsection{Examples of $δ$-Forms}

 We discuss smooth and piecewise smooth forms, as well as the $δ$-forms from \cite{GK}.

-Recall first the definition of smooths forms from \cite{CLD}.
-These may be defined on any $k$-analytic space $X$, possibly with boundary and not necessarily pure dimensional.
+Recall first the definition of smooth forms from \cite{CLD}.
+These may be defined on any $k$-analytic space $X$, possibly with boundary and not necessarily pure-dimensional.
 First, Chambert-Loir--Ducros consider a presheaf $Q$ of presented forms.
 This is purely formal: $Q(U)$ is the set of pairs $(f,η)$ consisting of toric coordinates $f:U\to \mbG_m^r$ and a smooth form $η \in A(\mbR^r)$.
 They then introduce the following equivalence relation $\sim$ on $Q$.
 Pairs $(f_1,η_1)$ and $(f_2,η_2)$ are equivalent if

 for every affinoid domain $K\subseteq U$.
 Note that in particular $(f,η)\sim (g, p^*η)$ for every refinement $(g, f = p\circ g)$.
 Sheafifying $Q/\!\sim$ defines the sheaf $A_X$ of smooth forms on $X$.
 The class of $(f,η)$ is denoted by $t_f^*η$.